flare-foundation/ftso-v2-provider-deployment/README.md

 CHAIN_CONFIG="coston"
 ENTITIES_FILE_PATH="<path to account keys JSON>"
 ```
-*Note 1: do not use .env.template, instead just create .env using above example or running tasks will error*
+**Note 1: do not use .env.template, instead just create .env using above example or running tasks will error**

-*Note 2: do not use public rpc because you will get rate limited during the task*
+**Note 2: do not use public rpc because you will get rate limited during the task**

 - Run task:
 ```
 yarn hardhat --network coston register-entities
 ```

-## Install dependencies
+## Install dependencies and setup .env

 You will need:
 - [jq](https://jqlang.github.io/jq/)